Everyone has key color characteristics.

 If you are a Deep, this means that you are either a Deep Autumn or a Deep Winter.

 You probably already know that pastels are boring on you and you most likely prefer primary colors and a particular preference for black.

 To make the most of your features, wear strong, dark colors near your face.
 You can contrast these with lighter or brighter shades.
 You can wear two dark colors beautifully, or a light and a dark color together, but two light colors will make you look dull.
 If you have to wear light colors near your face, balance your look with deeper lipstick, blush, and eye makeup shades so that you don’t look washed out.

-When shopping for investment pieces, look to black, black-brown, charcoal, dark navy, pewter and taupe.
+When shopping for investment pieces, look to black, black-brown, charcoal, and dark navy.
 These are your neutrals.